Nikon D1 vs Canon 7D II

 Review summary: Nikon D1 vs Canon 7D II

 So how do things add up?
 Is there a clear favorite between the Nikon D1 and the Canon 7D II?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Nikon D1: